Free English Learning Apps That Make ESL Practice Convenient and Cheap

 The more words and phrases you know, the better you’ll be able to express yourself in English.
 So, check out some of these vocabulary-focused apps.

-Do you love adventure games and going on quests?
+Do you love playing games?
 How amazing would it be if learning a language was similar to setting out on a journey to discover a hidden treasure?

 Well, Memrise is designed to make you feel just like that.
 Created like a game, Memrise is a pretty good app for learning useful and everyday vocabulary that you can immediately use in conversations.